SimonCB765/CodeMining/README.md

+Currently only journal table format data is processable

+Add intended contents of the two processed files (counts and binary)

 *Code Mining Parameters*
 [] == just take the one param set and generate the models
     only takes the first combination, so really just give it the optimal params and be done with it